ReDI-School/intermediate-java/lesson5/index.md

 }
 ```

-When using recursion, it is very important to have a terminating point otherwise the call stack will run out of memory and
-you will have what is called [`StackOverflowError`](https://stackoverflow.com).
+When using recursion, it is very important to have a terminating point otherwise the call stack will run out of memory and you will have what is called a [`StackOverflowError`](https://stackoverflow.com) 😱.

 In the exercises for this lesson, you will have an example of a problem that can be solved using recursion.